 • The term “good in relationships” refers to men who are emotionally available, good communicators, hunger for emotional intimacy with their partner and know how to make a woman feel cherished.

 • Certainly, many beautiful women have found their soulmates.
 I am simply contending that it’s a mistake to assume that an attractive woman can find Mr. Right as easily as she can find Mr. Right Now.

-TWELVE REASONS WHY BEAUTIFUL WOMEN HAVE TROUBLE FINDING MR. RIGHT
+FIFTEEN REASONS WHY BEAUTIFUL WOMEN HAVE TROUBLE FINDING MR. RIGHT

 1) The more attractive the woman, the more likely she will be approached by the kind of man who approaches attractive women.
 This kind of man views hunting, seducing and conquering women as sport.